bitsnark/bitsnark-lib/README.md

 This repository is currently aimed at allowing anyone to run a prover-verifier demo locally, but we aim to expand it to be multi-verifier and over the network, and to use the protocol to implement 2-way pegging between Bitcoin and an ERC20 token.

+See [the whitepaper](./whitepaper.md) for a more detailed explanation of the protocol.

 ## High Level Overview

 We start with a prover, a verifier, and a deterministic program that verifies a pre-determined (but yet ungenerated) zk-SNARK.